awsdocs/aws-transit-gateway-guide/doc_source/how-multicast-works.md

 ## Security Groups<a name="mulicast-security-group"></a>

 Security group rules operate at the instance level\.
-Inbound security group rules do not apply to multicast traffic\.
-If an interface sends a join request to be part of a multicast domain, the response is sent to the instance regardless of the inbound security group rules\.
+Inbound security groups apply to multicast traffic\.
+The behavior is the same as unicast traffic\.
+For all group member instances, you must allow inbound traffic from the group source\.
 For information about security groups, see [Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon VPC User Guide*\.

 You can use outbound security group rules to control multicast traffic\.
 For example, to allow a multicast source to send multicast traffic, create a security group, and then add the following outbound rule:

 |  |  |  |